 Tonight, it marked the time to worry.

-Some seconds passed before a familiar droll voice said, "No death-defying activities tonight, E?
+Some seconds passed before a droll voice said, "No death-defying activities tonight, E?
 I'm shocked.
 So, so shocked."

 Without hesitation, he secured his spot at her side and observed her in that frozen way he had, gaze fixed and no muscle twitching.
 Sometimes his attention bothered her, so she would look at him, really and truly look.
 You want people to stop?
 Stare at them until they shift and adjust and focus elsewhere.
 In her experience, most people seemed uncomfortable with being caught, judgment so clear in their eyes.
 Sage was no exception, though he tried to withhold his opinions until she asked for them.

 Tonight Edge welcomed his looks, his observation.
 His presence was instant comfort, a warmth that erased the dread of absence.

 Gratitude filled her; he knew which questions to ask.
 "The connection failed.
 I...
 We...
 All I could hear was static.
 Like her ear bud was damaged, and there's only noise left."